 Peter Barthel is professor of Astrophysics of Active Galaxies at the Kapteyn Institute of the University of Groningen.
 Until July 2018 he was Director of the Groningen Pre-University Academy.
-He is chairman of the Royal Netherlands Astronomical Society.
+He is chairman of the Royal Netherlands Astronomical Society, RNAS.
 Besides his scientific work, he has also made many contributions in the areas of science communication and education, of which the various posts below testify.
 Peter Barthel formally retired at the end of 2018, but he plans to continue working part-time.

 In april 2023, Peter Barthel initiated a project for elementary school children, around the famous image of earth made by the NASA/ESA Cassini mission in 2013.
-Goal of the project is to educate the children about Earth Day (April 22).
-Three short films were produced, together with Joanna Holt and Marieke Baan of the national …
+Goal of the project is to educate children about Earth Day (April 22).
+Three short films were produced, together with Joanna Holt and Marieke Baan of the national astronomy …

 Together with his former colleague Mark Neeser, Peter Barthel produced several well-known astronomical photographs, using multi-band exposures with the FORS Camera of ESO’s Very Large Telescope.
 Three of these appeared together in ESO’s web release Three Dusty Beauties, whereas another one – the Sombrero Galaxy, Messier 104 – features in the top page of the website you …

 At the occasion of the 4th centenary of Groningen University in 2014, Peter Barthel and his colleague George van Kooten organized the first ever interdisciplinary international scientific conference on Matthew’s story of the Star of Bethlehem and the Magi.
-The resulting book was published by Brill, and is available as hardback and paperback.
+The resulting book was published by Brill, and is available as (600-page) hardback and paperback.